Ecommerce Fulfilment Guide

 When a customer places an order, the order is sent to the manufacturer, who sends it to the end customer.
 Having the manufacturer located overseas means transit times can be very long and delivery very expensive for dropshipping as compared to shipping domestically.
 Dropshipping is very competitive because the barriers to entry and overhead are so low.

 “When we first got started, we were dropshipping.
 It was nice because we had no money tied up in inventory, but we also had no quality control.
-With no control over the customer experience and very poor shipping times, we quickly realized dropshipping was not a long-term solution.
-It was good for proving out an early concept, but we had to move to a professional fulfillment company.”
+With no control over the customer experience and very poor shipping times, we quickly realised dropshipping was not a long-term solution.
+It was good for proving out an early concept, but we had to move to a professional fulfilment company.”